-- Finished Goods - products have passed through all phases and are in the final stage and are ready to be consumed or distributed.
+- Finished Goods – Products have passed through all production phases and are ready to be sold, distributed, or consumed.

 There is no stage beyond finished goods, but once finished goods are sold, you can figure out the cost of goods sold (COGS) to re-evaluate production-related costs.

 Finished goods and products are extensions of inventory.
 They are products that are at the point in the manufacturing process where they are readily available to consumers.
 Companies calculate finished goods and products through a formula to help create an inventory ratio that determines the value of the goods for sale.
-Typically finished inventory goods are considered short term assets because they are expected to be sold in less than a year as opposed to long term assets.
+Typically finished inventory goods are considered short term assets, because they are expected to be sold in less than a year.

 Finished goods are based on a number of specific factors.
 For example, Niche Bakers is a Canadian company that creates baked treats.
 While their finished goods are the treats that are ready to be sold (i.e. cakes, cookies), the assets that contribute to the finished goods include ingredients, cookware, and any direct labor needed for production.

 Businesses of all types calculate the value of finished goods, as well as general inventory valuation.
-This calculation can help business owners determine the value of their current asset level in order to prevent raw material waste, as well as help ensure profitability.
+This calculation can help business owners determine the value of their current asset level in order to prevent raw material waste and help ensure profitability.
 It acts as an analysis of the relationship between product input versus product output.
-This helps make sure that inventory is not being produced at a rate that sales cannot keep up with, and also helps avoid selling inventory when it is not available.
+This helps make sure that inventory is being produced at a rate that sales can keep up with, and also helps avoid selling inventory when it is not available.
 The finished goods inventory formula itself is very simple:

 (Cost of Goods Manufactured – Cost of Goods Sold + Finished Goods Value from the Previous Reporting Period) = Finished Goods Inventory